Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 * (I) It is now possible to take screenshots while in the main menu, in the victory screen, in the power up screen and in the game over screen (alongside all levels as usual).
 * (I) Taking a screenshot will now show a fading in & out text message as feedback a screenshot has been taken.
 * (I) Taking a screenshot will play a sound effect.
+* (I) The screenshot sound effect won't be played by error at the beginning of each level.
+* (I) Fixed a bug that on rare occasion would make the cursor disappear.
+* (I) Quitting the Help Screen while in the Video Tutorial page won't fail to restore the original music volume level.
+* (I) Solved an issue with Emergency Jump skill that would make the next shot happen faster if used while grounded.
+* (I) Rewind skill can now be used again while grounded.
+* (I) Solved a collision problem with the Golf Tee when the Rewind skill was used.

 ### Version 1.1 - 27/04/2021: